- Project ID DIODE

 The project considered a huge range of drones and highlighted opportunities where the drone market can also contribute to development of more advanced U-space services.

 Nextant Applications & Innovative Solution (NAIS)

-This U-space project has received funding from the SESAR Joint Undertaking under the European Union's Connection Europe Facility (CEF) programme under grant agreement SJU/LC/340-CTR
+This project has received funding from the SESAR Joint Undertaking under the European Union's Horizon 2020 research and innovation programme under grant agreement No SJU/LC/340-CTR